island-is/island.is/libs/judicial-system/auth/README.md

 ## Overview

-This library was created using the [Nx](https://nx.dev) build system, which allows for efficient and scalable development.
+The library is built using the [Nx](https://nx.dev) build system, which enables efficient and scalable development.

 ## Running Unit Tests

-To run the unit tests for this library, use the following command:
+To run the unit tests for this library, execute the following command:

 ```bash
 nx test judicial-system-auth
 ```

-This command utilizes [Jest](https://jestjs.io) to execute the test suite, ensuring the library's functionality is both correct and reliable.
+This command utilizes [Jest](https://jestjs.io) to run the test suite, ensuring the library's functionality is both correct and reliable.
 ```